ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

-# Hands-On Lab: Combining the Microsoft-Graph and SAP-Graph APIs in a Microsoft Teams and Azure Bot scenario.
+# Hands-On Lab: Combining the Microsoft-Graph and SAP-Graph in a Microsoft Teams and Azure Bot scenario.

 # Introduction and motivation
 This hands-on lab facilitates Microsoft Teams as the preferred hub for teamwork and collaboration tool for today’s frontline and remote workers.
 Additionally Azure Bots, especially in the combination with Teams, are an impressive solution to efficiently guide internal employees and external clients through complex business processes spanning over multiple IT-backends like SAP and Office 365.